www.locriantica.it

 (Image source: Prof. G. Incorpora's private archive)

-The sensation which was caused by the narration of the facts was so great that other than the national press even the television with his national news was interested about the story.
-Here there is a small summary of the words that the reporter, Mr. Paolo Cavallina, used in the commentary of his report on Giovanni Giovinazzo made for the news program of the 25th June 1966 on the Italian State Television (RAI):
+The sensation which was caused by the narration of the facts was so great that other than the national press even the television with its national news was interested about the story.
+Here is a small summary of the words that the reporter, Mr. Paolo Cavallina, used in the commentary of his report on Giovanni Giovinazzo made for the news program of the 25th June 1966 on the Italian State Television (RAI):

 "Giovanni Giovinazzo from Locri is a man of his word.
 Even too much.
 He swore to keep a secret and kept his oath for more than sixty-one years.
-If it wasn't for don Giuseppe, his nephew and parish priest of Moschetta which freed him from that oath, from his mouth the name of Persephon wouldn't have ever been pronounced with great harm for the archaeology".
-The report goes on with a summary of the story of the theft followed by some words of Giovinazzo himself while he guides the reporter and other journalists on the place where sixty years before was made the discovery: "Vincenzo Scannapieco (It's the Giovinazzo that is speaking) was a good man; when he died he left all his properties to the City, meaning that he was repentant for having sold Persephon.
+If it wasn't for don Giuseppe, his nephew and parish priest of Moschetta which freed him from that oath, from his mouth the name of Persephone wouldn't have ever been pronounced with great harm for the archaeology".
+The report goes on with a summary of the story of the theft followed by some words of Giovinazzo himself while he guides the reporter and other journalists on the place where sixty years before was made the discovery: "Vincenzo Scannapieco (It's the Giovinazzo that is speaking) was a good man; when he died he left all his properties to the City, meaning that he was repentant for having sold Persephone.
 (And, let us add, many more archaeological finds, thinking again at the already cited words of Paolo Orsi's letters).
-Yes, Persephon was down here - where the old man beats with the stick - and this was the winch used to take it up and it took a lot of patience and a lot of fatigue!
+Yes, Persephone was down here - where the old man beats with the stick - and this was the winch used to take it up and it took a lot of patience and a lot of fatigue!
 And these were the chains needed to put it on the wagon".
 Then the narration of the reporter starts again: "It's a convincing speech.
-Now the archaeologists could establish again the truth and give again to Persephon, Goddess of the good and of the evil, her true homeland which probably was Locri and not Taranto.
-The old man which kept the silence for sixty-one years asks: - What's the difference?"
+Now the archaeologists could establish again the truth and give again to Persephone, Goddess of the good and of the evil, her true homeland which probably was Locri and not Taranto.
+The old man which kept the silence for sixty-one years asks: - What difference it makes?"

 Then this is the testimony and its validity cannot be questioned by anyone since it was made official by a legal act, an inquiry (whose acts nowadays can be found at the archive of the Court of Locri) done in 1966 by the Republic Chief Attorney of the Court of Locri of that time, Mr. Domenico Palermo, who took the testimonies of all the people involved in that vicissitude.